okarthikadevi02-spec/uber-ride-analysis-ml/README.md

-# IPL Match Analysis and Prediction using Machine Learning
+# Uber Ride Analysis and Prediction using Machine Learning

 ## Project Overview
-This project focuses on analyzing Indian Premier League (IPL) match data and building machine learning models to predict match outcomes.
-It involves data preprocessing, exploratory data analysis, and predictive modeling to understand team performance and match trends.
+This project focuses on analyzing Uber ride data to understand travel patterns, demand trends, and pricing behavior.
+It also applies machine learning techniques to predict ride-related outcomes such as fare amount or trip demand.

 ---

 ## Dataset Information
-The dataset contains historical IPL match data with features such as:
+The dataset contains information related to Uber rides, including:

-- Team names
+- Pickup and dropoff locations
-- Venue
+- Date and time of ride
-- Toss winner and decision
+- Fare amount
-- Match results
+- Passenger count
-- Player performance details
+- Distance traveled

 ---